crazypill/weather-relay/README.md

 ![](https://raw.githubusercontent.com/crazypill/weather-relay/master/folabs-wx-relay.jpg)

-Here is the full system (the top unit is a Raspberry Pi, bottom is the air particle sensor and wx receiver).
+Here is the full system (the top unit is a Raspberry Pi, bottom is the air particle sensor and wx receiver seen above).
 One matchbox is the rain sensor receiver and the other matchbox contains a SCD30 CO2 sensor.

 ![](https://raw.githubusercontent.com/crazypill/weather-relay/master/folabs-wx-relay-full.jpeg)